 We are authorized to grant restricted stock awards under our 2011 Equity Compensation Program.
 Prior to its expiration date on April 4, 2012, we were also authorized to grant restricted stock awards under our 2002 Equity Compensation Program.
 Participants have the right to vote (if applicable) and receive dividends on their restricted shares.
 Restrictions lapse in 25% increments commencing two years after the grant date.
-The table below provides information with respect to restricted stock awards granted to our Named Officers during 2013.
-No stock options were granted to or exercised by our Named Officers in 2013.
+There were no restricted stock awards granted to our Named Officers in 2015.